-The window offset is the temporal distance (with sign, see Fig. 2.5 and Fig. 2.7) between the trigger and the start of the trigger matching window.
+The window offset is the temporal distance (with sign, see Fig. 2.6 and Fig. 2.7) between the trigger and the start of the trigger matching window.
 A specific requirement of the trigger matching function implemented in the HPTDC is that the trigger must be subsequent to the match window.
 This is required to insure that all hits matching a trigger are already in the L1 buffer when a trigger matching search is started.

-On the V1290 it is possible also to program a match window straddling the trigger or subsequently to the trigger (see § 2.4.1): this is possible because an artificial delay (40 clock cycle = $1 \mu s$) is induced on the trigger.
+On the V1190 it is possible also to program a match window straddling the trigger or subsequently to the trigger (see \S 2.4.1): in this case because an artificial delay (40 clock cycle = 1 μ s) is induced on the trigger.

 The search for hits matching a trigger is performed within an extended search window to guarantee that all matching hits are found even when the hits have not been written into the L1 buffer in strict temporal order.
-For normal applications it is sufficient to make the search window eight clock cycles larger than the match window (default setting for the V1290).
+For normal applications it is sufficient to make the search window eight clock cycles larger than the match window (default setting for the V1190).
+The search window should be extended for applications where paired measurements of wide pulses are performed, as a paired measurement is not written into the L1 buffer before both leading and trailing edge have been digitized.